 I know you’ve heard this answer before, but – as is often the case – it depends.
-Let’s be honest, if the answer was a simple yes or no, this wouldn’t be much of an article!

 Generally speaking, a building owner is not responsible for the actions of contractors working on their building, but there are exceptions.
 From an OSHA standpoint, unless the building owner was taking on the role of construction manager, they would be free of responsibility in the event of a contractor’s injury.
 If they were assuming the construction management role, that could put them in line for a citation as a Controlling Contractor under OSHA’s Multi-Employer Worksite policy.
 Yes, contract language would need to be parsed even in that case, but at the very least the possibility arises.